-The Privateer R is a fantastic value, so much so that it is our Best Buy award winner.
-At only $100 the Privateer R delivers quality construction, durability, and performance in a comfortable package.
+The Privateer R is a fantastic value, at only $120.
+The Privateer R delivers quality construction, durability, and performance in a comfortable package.
 We would recommend this shoe to anyone with limited cash to spare but who doesn't want to compromise on performance.

 Other Versions and Accessories